Isputahsu

 Isputahsu (also transliterated as Išputaḫšu) was a king of Kizzuwatna, probably during the late 16th century BC (middle chronology).
 He signed a treaty of alliance with the Hittite king Telepinu.

 Family

-His father was Pariyawatri, who maybe was not a king.
+His father was Pariyawatri, who perhaps was not a king.

 The name of Isputahsu is Hittite and not Luwian.

 Reign

 The first king of free Cilicia, Isputahsu was recorded as a "great king" in both cuneiform and Hittite hieroglyphs.
 A treaty between Ishputahshu and Telepinu is recorded in both Hittite and Akkadian.